 - Put the garlic and onion into a food processor until well chopped.
-Wrap veggie blend in paper towels and squeeze out excess moisture.
+Wrap the garlic and onion mixture in paper towels and squeeze out excess moisture.
 Remove as much water as possible or the burgers won't stick together.

-- Add the drained vegetable mixture to the bowl with the black beans.
-Stir in the chili powder, cumin and salt and pepper.
+- Add the drained garlic and onion mixture to the bowl with the black beans.
+Stir in the chili powder, cumin, salt, and pepper.

 - Add beaten egg to the bowl and combine.
 Stir in bread crumbs.
 Form mixture into 4 patties.

-- To grill, place burgers on a well greased grill and cook fro about 4-5 minutes on each side.
-OR Bake patties at 375 degrees F on a lightly oiled baking sheet, for 10 minutes on each side.
-OR Cook on stovetop in an oiled grill pan, cook for 4-5 minutes on each side.
+- To grill, place burgers on a well-greased grill and cook for about 4-5 minutes on each side.
+Or bake patties at 375° F on a lightly oiled baking sheet, for 10 minutes on each side.
+Or cook on the stovetop in an oiled grill pan, cook for 4-5 minutes on each side.

 Don’t forget your toppings!